Kakongo

 Kakongo was a small kingdom located on the Atlantic coast of Central Africa, in the modern-day Republic of the Congo and Cabinda Province, Angola.
+In the 13th century, it formed part of a confederation led by Vungu.
 Along with its neighboring kingdoms of Ngoyo and Loango, Kakongo became an important political commercial center during the 17th through 19th centuries.
 The people speak a dialect of the Kikongo language and thus may be considered a part of the Bakongo ethnicity.
 Kakongo was a vassal of the Kingdom of Kongo for a part of its history.

 Early history

 The earliest history of Kakongo is unknown, and oral traditions collected in the region in the 19th and 20th centuries do not do much to elucidate.
 In its present state, archaeology can only attest that the region was already in the Iron Age by the 5th century BC, and that complex societies were emerging in the general vicinity by the early centuries CE.

 The kingdom is first mentioned in the titles of the King of Kongo Afonso I in 1535, in which he notes that he was king over this region, as well as a number of others located along the north bank of the Congo River.
 This title has led historians to believe that Kakongo was once part of a federation of states that included Kongo and that may have formed around the late 14th century.
 Kakongo was, however, an independent state for all intents and purposes from the 16th century onward.
 Portuguese merchants, interested in the trade in copper, ivory, and slaves, began to establish factories in Kakongo in the 1620s, and Dutch and English merchants also visited the kingdom during the 17th century.
 Its capital was called Kinguele and was an inland town.

+In the 1680s Kakongo had diplomatic relations with Soyo on the south side of the Congo River.
+It lost control of the island of Nzari a Kongo in the river to Soyo in about 1688.